twpayne/chezmoi/docs/REFERENCE.md

 ### `exit` *code*

-`exit` stops template execution and causes chezmoi to exit with *code*. `exit` is only available when chezmoi is built with Go 1.17 or later.
+`exit` stops template execution and causes chezmoi to exit with *code*. `exit` is only available when chezmoi is built with Go 1.17 or later and when generating the initial config file

 ---